 It's worth noting that every VPN has an impact on your connection thanks to the simple fact your traffic is going further, so making sure that slow-down is as minimal as possible is a top priority.
 Without subscriptions to all the fastest VPN services yourself it's impossible to test this, so that's why we've put together this list to help you make an informed decision.

 What makes a great fast VPN?

 In this guide we're prioritizing speed over everything else.
-However, every service here will also deliver top-quality privacy and security too, so to max out your connection there shouldn't be too many sacrifices to be made.
+However, every fast VPN service here will also deliver top-quality privacy and security too, so to max out your connection there shouldn't be too many sacrifices to be made.

-For those interested in the tech behind it, you'll also notice that most of the fastest VPNs use protocols other than OpenVPN.
+For those interested in the tech behind it, you'll notice that most of the fastest VPNs use protocols other than OpenVPN.
 While the old favorite is still swift and reliable, new protocols like list-topper Hotspot Shield's Catapult Hydra and the burgeoning WireGuard are leading the way in terms of sheer speed.

 If you've got a pretty standard Internet connection that tops out below 100Mbps, it's unlikely you'll notice any difference in speeds between the fast VPN services below – and in that case we'd recommend our overall best-rated VPN ExpressVPN.
-However, for those on ultrafast lines, there are a few other blistering options out there to pick from.
+However, for those on ultrafast lines, there are a few other blistering options to pick from.

 1. Hotspot Shield – the fastest VPN money can buy

 Hotspot Shield has made some key improvements in the last year, and it's now an excellent product we're happy to name as the best fast VPN.
 With speeds that can break the 400Mbps barrier, it'll be quick enough for even the biggest speed freak.